inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 For example, if we put an image of a car through a high-pass filter, we expect the edges of the car, where the pixel values change abruptly from light to dark, to be detected.
 The edges of objects are often areas of abrupt intensity change and, for this reason, high-pass filters are sometimes called "edge detection filters."

-#### Convolution Kernels
+#### Convolutional Kernels

-The filters I’ll be talking about are in the form of matrices, often called convolution kernels, which are just grids of numbers that modify an image.
-Below is an example of high-pass filter, a 3x3 kernel that does edge detection.
+The filters I’ll be talking about are in the form of matrices, also called convolutional kernels, which are just grids of numbers that modify an image.
+Below is an example of a high-pass filter, a 3x3 kernel that does edge detection.

 <p align="center">
 <img src="/assets/cnn_intro/edge_detection_filter.png" alt="3x3 edge detection filter with row values [0,-1,0], [-1,4,-1], [0,-1,0]." width="200" >